jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 Dit drukt er een stempel op dat alles *binnen* de computer gebeurt.
 De taal heerst *in* de computer.
 De taal laat het toe weer gegeven te worden, maar alles gebeurt binnenin de computer.
 De weergave (in diagrammen) is niet het primaire element van de taal.
 Het primaire van de taal is de betekenis.
 De taal zelf is daaraan ondergeschikt.

 Text, diagram, algebra, data.

 Perhaps this can be part of the same system as explained above

-The parrallel between on one hand
+- The parrallel between on one hand

-`	`strings, 	fonts,		GDI
+    - strings, fonts, GDI

-and on the other hand:
+- and on the other hand:

-simple shape description, GDI, ways to draw the shapes (anti aliased, not anti aliased …)
+    - simple shape description, GDI, ways to draw the shapes (anti aliased, not anti aliased ...)

-How about … an alternative notation for an object structure… like a simple tree notation.
+How about ... an alternative notation for an object structure... like a simple tree notation.

 How about integrating VB and C++?